 I did struggle with the idea of working with people all week and spending evenings and weekends with them too but now so many of my colleagues are my closest friends.
 Colleagues become your community, your friends and even at times like your family away from home.

 Obviously, if you have applied for and secured a job at an international school then you will have researched that school; the school website often being the first starting point.
 Check if the school has a Facebook page or Twitter account because then you can gain insight into the activities and events that take place.
 Local Facebook groups and pages are great to find out insider information about what’s happening with events and clubs in the area.
 Research the school but also don’t forget to research the area you will be living.

 Before relocating I had visited the country for a brief holiday and had a wonderful experience which helped greatly.
 Obviously, a holiday and living in the country are very different!
 Also, not everyone has the luxury or opportunity to visit in advance.
 Culture shock affected me as I would often worry about the different rules, customs and laws of the country.
 I was anxious about offending anyone or doing something on accident that could be deemed inappropriate – as ignorance is no excuse and rightly so.
 I worried a lot about my choice of clothing amongst other things.
 As time passed I became more relaxed and talking to colleagues, asking lots of questions helped- I was then able to relax and enjoy myself.

-Two years later my nerves are settled, I am feeling confident and relaxed and ready to return for my third year teaching internationally.
+Four years later my nerves are truly settled, I feel confident and relaxed and ready to return for my fifth year teaching internationally!
 Best of luck to any teachers relocating to teach overseas in the next academic year – it truly is a wonderful experience!
-If you have any further questions please do not hesitate to get in touch via my contact page or on Twitter @87History.
-Also, if you are a teacher that is currently or has previously taught abroad and offer advice then please do comment.
+If you have any further questions please do not hesitate to get in touch.